-Use of City funds for meals and/or refreshments for elected and appointed City officials and employees are prohibited:
+Use of City funds for meals and/or refreshments for elected and appointed City officials and employees are prohibited for the following:

 - 1. Food and refreshments for routine work meetings. - 2.
-Alcoholic beverages - 3.
-Employee functions or celebrations that are solely social in nature (e.g., birthdays, holiday luncheon, ice cream social). - 4.
-Fundraisers for non-City related events (e.g., Chamber of Commerce). - 5.
-Participation in optional activities unless included as part of an overall conference registration fee (e.g. optional golf rounds, sporting events, concerts). - 6.
-Employee-sponsored fundraising events (e.g., charitable giving campaign). - 7.
-For funeral flower arrangements upon death of an employee, elected official, or one of their immediate family members. - 8.
-Employee coffee and supplies, coffee services
+Food and refreshments during routine training if not included with registration fee (see Travel Policy). - 3.
+Food and refreshments outside of a City-sponsored community engagement event and events of a community-wide interest where staff are required to be present. (e.g., coffee meeting between staff and community members). - 4.
+Alcoholic beverages (exception only for Police Department for purposes of Standard Field Sobriety Training). - 5.
+Employee functions or celebrations that are solely social in nature (e.g., birthdays, holiday luncheon, ice cream social). - 6.
+Fundraisers for non-City related events (e.g., Chamber of Commerce). - 7.
+Participation in optional activities unless included as part of an overall conference registration fee (e.g. optional golf rounds, sporting events, concerts). - 8.
+Employee-sponsored fundraising events (e.g., charitable giving campaign). - 9.
+Funeral flower arrangements upon death of an employee, elected official, or one of their immediate family members. - 10.
+Employee coffee, supplies, and coffee services. - 11.
+Items typically supplied through Facilities or Department budget (e.g. tissues, feminine hygiene products, bandages or other first aid items).